apatelia/playwright-bdd-decorator-style/README.md

 ## Usage

 1. Download the zip file or clone this repository.
-2. Change the directory to `playwright-with-bdd`.
+2. Change the directory to `playwright-bdd-decorator-style`.

    ```sh
    cd playwright-bdd-decorator-style